 Leave the Maroon Lake trailhead and walk west onto the trail near the lake - Photo #1.
 Pass the lake and take the trail indicated for Crater Lake to begin your hike into the forest.
-From the trailhead, hike approximately 1.75 miles to reach another signed trail junction.
-Turn left and continue on the West Maroon Creek trail.
-Walk south to reach Crater Lake from which you can see The Bells and West Maroon Creek to the southwest - Photo #2.
-Follow the solid trail along the right side of the lake and eventually into some trees where you may need to cross some small streams.
+Hike approximately 1.75 miles to reach another signed trail junction.
+Turn left and continue on the West Maroon Creek trail to Crater Lake where you can see The Bells and West Maroon Creek to the southwest - Photo #2.
+Follow the trail along the right side of the lake and eventually into the trees where you may need to cross some small streams.
 Exit the trees near the south end of the lake and continue south through heavy ground cover.
-At 10,200', ascend onto a talus field, down and across a small ditch/stream, and back into the bushes.
-After the ditch crossing, continue south for approx. 0.5 mile (Photo #3) to reach a cairned trail junction, near 10,400' - Photo #4.
+At 10,200', ascend onto a talus field, down and over a small ditch/stream, and back into the bushes.
+Continue south for approx. 0.5 mile (Photo #3) to reach a cairned trail junction, near 10,400' - Photo #4.
 Turn right, leave the creek trail and hike southwest up the Maroon Peak trail.

-The next 2,800' of the route ascends Maroon's massive East Slope to reach the South Ridge.
-The slope gradually becomes more difficult but it’s not too difficult to follow the trail up the entire slope.
-Traverse for approx. 0.5 mile and when you reach 10,900', the trail begins climbing west up the slope and along a large gully.
-Taken near 11,100’, Photo #5 shows the East Slope.
-Photo #6 is another view from Pyramid Peak.
+The next 2,800' of the route ascends Maroon's east slopes to reach the South Ridge.
+Traverse for approx. 0.5 mile and near 10,900', the trail begins climbing west up the slope - Photo #5.
+Taken from Pyramid Peak, Photo #6 is another look at the area.
 Near 11,600', approach some rock outcroppings and small cliff bands.
-Route finding is key in this area to reduce unnecessary scrambling.
-Follow the trail as it swings left (southwest) and zigzags up along (and through) the rocks.
-At 12,000’, the "trail" turns right and continues west up steeper terrain.
-The remaining 1,200’ to the ridge gets gradually more difficult and loose.
-Stay on the trail and continue up on grass, scree, and dirt sections - Photo #7.
-Above 12,800’, the remaining climb to the ridge consists of loose rock and a broken trail - Photo #8.
-Carefully climb to reach a small saddle on the South Ridge, near 13,250’.
-Conquering the East Slope is a major achievement, but more technical terrain remains.
-If the weather is brewing or you have some very tired party members, the saddle is a good place for a decision on whether or not to proceed.
+Follow the trail as it swings left and zigzags along (and through) the rock outcroppings - Photo #7.
+The remaining hike to the ridge gets gradually more difficult and hard to follow.
+Look for cairns and trail segments as you continue on grass, scree, and rocky sections (Photo #8) to reach the crest of the South Ridge, near 13,250'.
+If the weather is brewing or you have some very tired party members, this is a good place for a decision on whether or not to proceed.
 Speedy climbers will take at least 1.5 hours to reach the summit from here.
 If you're not one of those climbers, plan on 2 or more hours to reach the top - then there's the descent.

 The remaining route requires careful route finding and the description below may not be the only way to go.
 Take your time to study the terrain and look for the safest route possible.
-Taken from the saddle, Photo #9 shows the remaining route to the summit.
-It can be confusing and a photo from this area does not show all of the terrain.
-Study the ridge points and the major features to get a feel for the terrain along the left side of the ridge.
-In short, the route will take you north below the ridge for a bit, onto and around a ridge point, up and around the side of Point 13,753', up a large gully, and up some complicated terrain before gaining the ridge just prior to the summit.
-Photo #10 is a closer look at the route.
-Leave the saddle and follow a cairned trail on the left (west) side of the ridge - the entire remaining route stays below the ridge crest.
-After over 0.1 mile, turn right to find a chimney between some rock towers - Photo #11.
+Taken from the ridge, Photo #9 and Photo #10 show the remaining route to the summit.
+It can be confusing and the view from this area does not show all of the terrain.
+In short: Staying on the west side of the ridge, the route traverses through complicated terrain for approx. 0.4 mile, around Point 13,753', up a large gully, and continues on the west side a bit longer before gaining the south ridge, near the summit.
+Follow a cairned trail on the left (west) side of the ridge and after over 0.1 mile, turn right to find a chimney between some rock towers - Photo #11.
 Climb the chimney, turn left, and climb up through a large crack - Photo #12.
 Now above 13,400', continue for a bit to reach easier terrain where the next section of the route is visible - Photo #13.
 Photo #14 looks back on the route from this area.
-Cross an easier section and begin climbing again near a notch in the ridge to your right.
-Climb up to a large, white rock band, turn left, and follow cairns across rugged ledges.
-Continue across the ledges and around a corner to a point where you can see Point 13,753’ up ahead - Photo #15.
-The top of this point looks flat and the right face appears concaved.
-Continue around on ledges to reach ugly terrain before the side of Point 13,753' - Photo #16.
+Cross the easier section, pass below a notch in the ridge and climb to a large, white rock band.
+Continue across ledges and around a corner to a point where you can see Point 13,753' - Photo #15.
+Continue on more ledges to reach ugly terrain before the side of Point 13,753' - Photo #16.